EberlyODL/phys211/instructor.md

   [ciscode|rev=1|tool=elmsmedia|item=291|entity_type=node|render=display_mode|display_mode=image]
 </div>

 I am an associate teaching professor of physics and the director of online education in physics.
-I am originally from Québec, in Canada but I did my PH.D at Cornell University and work at Texas A&M and the Perimeter Institute in Canada before coming to Penn State.
+I am originally from Québec, in Canada but I did my PH.D at Cornell University and I worked at Texas A&M University and at the Perimeter Institute in Canada before coming to Penn State.

 I will introduce myself in more details on our first discussion board.
 I am looking forward to your introduction there as well!